-2.1.1 Safety and security
+2.1.1 Safety and Security

 The passenger terminal area at an airport is a security protected location that can generically be divided in a land-side and an air-side area, whereby the air-side is the most restrictive area.
-The design and use of restricted areas are based on a set of effective security measures to ensure security and safety during flight.
+The design and use of restricted areas should be based on a set of effective security measures to ensure security and safety during flight.

-They are established and maintained to prevent passengers including luggage, who can endanger the airport and aircraft or put infrastructure, personnel, crews, passengers or cargo at risk from being handled and granted access to an aircraft.
+They must be established and maintained to prevent passengers including luggage, who can endanger the airport and aircraft or put infrastructure, personnel, crews, passengers or cargo at risk from being handled and granted access to an aircraft.
 The security measures as described in chapter 6 apply.

-2.1.1.1 Conditions for carriage
+2.1.2 Conditions for carriage